junxit/us-congress-bills-116/bill.md

 - **(a)** *In general* Not later than 1 year after the date of enactment of this Act, the Commission shall prescribe regulations in WC Docket No. 17–97.
 - **(b)** *Requirements for effective call authentication technology*
   - **(1)** *In general* The regulations required by subsection (a) shall—
-    - **(A)** require providers of voice service to implement, within six months after the date on which such regulations are prescribed, an effective call authentication technology; and
+    - **(A)** require providers of voice service to implement, within 6 months after the date on which such regulations are prescribed, an effective call authentication technology; and
     - **(B)** ensure that voice service providers that have implemented the effective authentication technology attest that such provider has determined, when originating calls on behalf of a calling party, that the calling party number transmitted with such calls has been appropriately authenticated.
-  - **(2)** *Reassessment of regulations* The Commission shall reassess such regulations, at least once every two years, to ensure the regulations remain effective and up to date with technological capabilities.
+  - **(2)** *Reassessment of regulations* The Commission shall reassess such regulations, at least once every 2 years, to ensure the regulations remain effective and up to date with technological capabilities.
   - **(3)** *Exemption*
     - **(A)** *Burdens and barriers to implementation* The Commission—
       - **(i)** shall include findings on any burdens or barriers to the implementation required in paragraph (1), including—